Royal Navy serviceman who died when helicopter ditched in Channel named

 There were three crew members on board at the time of the incident.
 The other two of were rescued and taken to hospital, according to the MoD.

-The helicopter crashed off the coast of Dorset on Wednesday night during the training exercise with the HMS Queen Elizabeth aircraft carrier, according to the Royal Navy.
+The Merlin Mk4 helicopter crashed off the coast of Dorset on Wednesday night during the training exercise with the HMS Queen Elizabeth aircraft carrier, according to the Royal Navy.

 An investigation into what caused the aircraft to ditch is ongoing.